 Offsite Backup Server backups are encrypted (256-Bit AES) natively through the product.

-- Click [Review + create] to complete the storage account creation
+- CGo through the rest of the settings and click [Create] to complete the storage account creation

 - Once created, we need to get the 'Connection string' to enter into VM Backup.
 There are 2 possible ways you can get this: